gvwilson/thirdbit/src/fiction/iffy/index.md

 he said as whatever he had just seen confirmed what Wales had said.
 "But it was scavenged decades ago.
 And anyway,
-everybody who was anybody built some kind of secret lab down here.
+everyone who was anyone built some kind of secret lab down here.
 What makes this one special?"

 "It wasn't completely scavenged.